shreyasbapat/poliastro/docs/source/index.rst

 .. _`issue tracker`: https://github.com/poliastro/poliastro/issues
 .. _`wiki`: https://github.com/poliastro/poliastro/wiki/

 poliastro works on recent versions of Python and is released under the MIT license, hence allowing commercial use of the library.

 .. code-block:: python

-    import matplotlib.pyplot as plt
-    plt.ion()

-    from poliastro.examples import molniya
+    from poliastro.examples import molniya ......................
     from poliastro.plotting import plot

     plot(molniya)